cmry/cmry.github.io/pages/work.md

 Listed in reverse chronological order are all relevant academic activities.

+### 2025

+3. Supervising MSc theses in Data Science (DSS): Giannis Machairidis, Jesse Osseweijer, Ralitsa Andreeva, Sara Welter, Emma (Zhiyan) Zhang, Carol John, Rens Van Schaardenburg, and Mikel Villalabeitia Ford and one MSc thesis in Cognitive Science & AI (CSAI): Yifei Mao.

+2. [TAO](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca/lab/algorithm-observatory) received an 8k SIDN grant in collaboration with (ao) [Justice for Prosperity](https://justiceforprosperity.org).

+1. I assisted during the first lecture of Introduction to AI 2 (CSAI BSc).

 ### 2024

+35. TAO submitted '[Automatic Large-scale Political Bias Detection of News Outlets](https://research.tilburguniversity.edu/en/publications/automatic-large-scale-political-bias-detection-of-news-outlets)' to PLOS One.

-33. Teaching a guest lectures on Social Media Monitoring for the Natural Language Processing course (joint CSAI and DSS MSc) and on Web Intelligence for the Data Science for Society minor.
+34. Taught guest lectures on Social Media Monitoring for the Natural Language Processing course (joint CSAI and DSS MSc) and on Web Intelligence for the Data Science for Society minor.

-32. Developing thesis track material on reproducibility and model deployment.
+33. Developed thesis track material on reproducibility and model deployment.

-31. Teaching the Fall semester of RS: Data Processing ([880254](https://catalogus.tilburguniversity.edu/osiris_student_tiuprd/OnderwijsCatalogusSelect.do?selectie=cursus&collegejaar=2020&taal=en&cursus=880254-M-3)).
+32. Teaching the Fall semester of RS: Data Processing ([880254](https://catalogus.tilburguniversity.edu/osiris_student_tiuprd/OnderwijsCatalogusSelect.do?selectie=cursus&collegejaar=2020&taal=en&cursus=880254-M-3)).

-30. Our abstract "Learning from neural networks: a strategy to identify systematic improvements to activity coefficient models" was accepted to NPS.
+31. Our abstract "Learning from neural networks: a strategy to identify systematic improvements to activity coefficient models" was accepted to NPS.

+30. Submitted a HORIZON-AG grant proposal.

 29. I received a Teacher Award Certificate for Excellent Course Evaluation of Language & AI (JBC090) from TU/e.